NFPA 99 Medical Gas for Healthcare Facilities [Changes You Need to Know Today]

 Applying NFPA 99 varies depending on the level of care required and provided.

-adopted the 2012 edition of NFPA 99.
+Since July 5, 2016, the Centers for Medicare and Medicaid Services (CMS) has adopted the 2012 edition of NFPA 99.
 From a medical gas compliance perspective, this is the edition to which facilities are held accountable.

 However, since NFPA 99 is not intended to be a retroactive code, only select portions of NFPA 99-2012 shall apply to systems existing prior to the July 5, 2016 adoption.
-Specifically, the inclusion of NFPA 99-2012 Tentative Interim Amendment (TIA) 12-4, outlines the sections that apply to both new and existing construction.
+Specifically, the inclusion of NFPA 99-2012 Tentative Interim Amendment (TIA) 12-4 outlines the sections that apply to both new and existing construction.

 Annual Evaluation of Medical Gas System

-to know which sections of NFPA 99 apply.
-This will require a thorough understanding of your risk category, as well as historical knowledge of your facility since any pipeline alterations, renovations or modernizations may impact the application.
+When performing an annual evaluation of your medical gas system, knowing which sections of NFPA 99 apply is important.
+This will require a thorough understanding of your risk category, as well as historical knowledge of your facility, since any pipeline alterations, renovations, or modernizations may impact the application.

 Conversely, the older portions of the systems not meeting the 2012 edition may still be acceptable to the AHJ as long as their continued use does not present a distinct hazard to life.
 In either scenario, a comprehensive understanding of your facility and its relationship with NFPA 99 is vital.

-Knowing which sections of your facility may require upgrades can be beneficial for infrastructure budgeting, and ensuring the smooth operation of your medical gas system for years to come.
+Knowing which sections of your facility may require upgrades can be beneficial for infrastructure budgeting and ensuring the smooth operation of your medical gas system for years to come.

-Current NFPA 99 HealthCare Facilities Code - 2018 Edition
+NFPA 99 HealthCare Facilities Code - 2018 Edition

 Changes in the 2018 edition help you work more efficiently to ensure healthcare safety.

 Here are some of the details that will be required under the NFPA 99-2018 code that are different from earlier versions.
-Cites are from the code currently.

 1. Oxygen Concentrators

 Chapter 5 includes requirements that now allow for the use of oxygen concentrators as central supply sources for piped medical gas systems.
-5.1.3.5.11* Oxygen Concentrator Supply Units.

-5.1.3.5.11.1 states Oxygen concentrator supply units for use with medical gas pipelines shall produce oxygen meeting the requirements of Oxygen 93 USP or Oxygen USP.
+5.1.3.5.11.1 states Oxygen Concentrator Supply Units for use with medical gas pipelines shall produce oxygen meeting the requirements of Oxygen 93 USP or Oxygen USP.

 What it means...